realizse/realitemsdocs/pages/cp3/cp3_interact_item.md

 There are two ways to view an item:

 * Scan an item's QR Code, verify its authenticity, and take ownership.
 This only works one time.
-* Log in (or create) to your CP3 and navigate to your _Closet_.
+* Log in (or create) to your CP3 and navigate to your _portfolio_.
 Then click on the item.

 ## Interacting With An Item